Small Greek islands for car-free holidays

 A secluded beach in Leipsoi

 Wanna give some of these car-free holiday destinations in Greece a try?
 Traveling without a car certainly gives you this true relaxation you've been craving for!
-So, choose your favorite small island, book cheap ferry tickets on Ferryhopper and enjoy your trip!
+So, choose your favorite small island, book your ferry tickets on Ferryhopper and enjoy your trip!